BenjaminMedia/WA_public_documentation/_includes/content.md

 .brand-warning-bg
 {% endhighlight %}

-{% highlight html %}
+{% raw %}
 <div class=”brand-color-bg”>
 A container with the brand color as background
 </div>
-{% endhighlight %}
+{% endraw %}

 #### Widgets

-Widgets form a central part on the BPP platform as modules that can be placed around the site and on front pages.
+Widgets form a central part on the BP platform as modules that can be placed around the site and on front pages.

 Widgets should be designed to span the full width of the site layout in order to follow the overall design pattern.

-`.widget` use this class on the parent of all widgets of the site - adds a container and a (white) background-color to the element
+`.widget` use this class on the parent of all widgets of the site - adds a container and a (white) background-color to the element.

 {% highlight html %}
 <div class=”widget”>